createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-06-11
+🗓️ 2025-06-12
-💬 "All this modern technology just makes people try to do everything at once." — Bill Watterson
+💬 "I am always doing that which I cannot do, in order that I may learn how to do it." — Pablo Picasso
 <!--END_SECTION:quote-->